How To Play Bunker Shots

 If you are like most players you have a fear of sand bunkers, and rightfully so!

-Greenside bunkers are designed as a stroke and half penality and it is up to us to either make it less…or more!
-Bunker shots are really more technique then anything else and without it, welcome to skull city.
+Greenside bunkers are designed as a stroke and half penalty and it is up to us to either make it less…or more!
+Bunker shots are really more technique than anything else and without it, welcome to skull city.

 As I have looked at some of the world’s best bunker players, and teachers, they all have a common theme.
 Setup with your body lines left, if you are a right-handed player, aim the clubface at the target and then swing along your body line.

-After a good setup there is another piece…a long back swing and an aggressive through swing.
+After a good setup, there is another piece…a long backswing and an aggressive through the swing.

 To learn more about improving your game schedule your time with us.